AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Introduction

 Unlike most existing studies, this work focuses on \textit{how} to perform the partial offload.
-It is particularly not trivial, since CCM can be used both as a device and as memory. \cred{\Cref{fig:intro_models_overview} illustrates existing partial offloading mechanisms and how our new protocol improves end-to-end execution time.} With a traditional device-centric view, most of the previous systems rely on CXL.io messages for task offloading, which is supported by remote polling mechanism \cred{(\Cref{fig:intro_models_overview}(a))}.
-It enables asynchronous remote task execution, however, it is not suitable for fine-grained offloading due to the high CXL.io-based remote polling overheads.
+This is not trivial, since CCM can be used both as a device and as memory. \cred{\Cref{fig:intro_models_overview} illustrates existing partial offloading mechanisms and how our new protocol improves end-to-end \iscaRev{runtime}.} With a traditional device-centric view, most of the previous systems rely on CXL.io messages for task offloading and a remote polling mechanism \cred{(\Cref{fig:intro_models_overview}(a))}.
+This enables asynchronous remote task execution, however, it is not suitable for fine-grained offloading due to the high CXL.io-based remote polling overheads.
 Recently, \baseline~\cite{m2ndp} proposed a CCM architecture that views CCM from a memory-centric perspective.
 It supports low-overhead task offloading by utilizing CXL.mem-based host-CCM communication \cred{(\Cref{fig:intro_models_overview}(b))}.
 This reduces the offloading overhead and enables fine-grained task offloading.
-However, the underlying CXL.mem memory semantics introduce bulk-synchronous data loads and cause the host processing unit to be idled during CCM task processing.
-For example, our evaluation using a graph analytics benchmark shows that up to 98\% of the host and approximately 50\% of the CCM remain idle during the total runtime (\Cref{subsec:motiv_idleTimes}).
+However, the underlying CXL.mem memory semantics introduce bulk-synchronous data loads and cause the host CPU to be idled during CCM task processing.
+Our evaluation using a graph analytics benchmark shows that up to 98\% of the host and approximately 50\% of the CCM remain idle during the total runtime (\Cref{subsec:motiv_idleTimes}).
 Therefore, existing operation offloading mechanisms are limited by the CXL.io vs.~CXL.mem host-CCM communication models they use.
-In addition, it is not sufficient to consider only the speed or efficiency of invoking and executing offloaded operations.
+In addition, it is not sufficient to consider only the speed of invoking and executing offloaded operations.
 Rather, the focus should be on the end-to-end execution of the application pipeline, which integrates both host and CCM computations while coordinating the exchange of data and commands between them.